From bosonic canonical ensembles to non-linear Gibbs measures: Introduction

 The present paper aims at extending the previous results to the case of the canonical ensemble with fixed particle number $N$

 seeking a result of flavor (again, in an appropriate sense, see below)

 where $\mu_m$ is a surface measure obtained by restricting~\eqref{eq:intro Gibbs} on a $L^2$-sphere

+Here again $z_m$ is an effective partition function, normalizing the above.
 We consider for now the pendant of the frameworks of~\cite{LewNamRou-15,FroKnoSchSoh-16,FroKnoSchSoh-17} where the $L^2$-mass is well-defined on the support of the Gibbs measure~\eqref{eq:intro Gibbs} so that the definition of~\eqref{eq:intro Gibbs mass} is natural~\cite{OhQua-13,Brereton-19,DinRou-23} and the appropriate limit is $N=m T$ with $m$ fixed and $T \to +\infty$.
-This limits us essentially to 1D, but allows to study attractive/focusing interactions ($w\leq 0$ in~\eqref{eq:intro HN}).
-Indeed, in the grand-canonical ensemble~\eqref{eq:intro GC}, the negative quartic (in $N$) behavior of attractive interactions cannot be balanced by the quadratic kinetic energy without a particle number cut-off.
-The attractive grand-canonical ensemble with such a cut-off has been considered recently in~\cite{RouSoh-22,RouSoh-23} in a setting similar to ours but with rather different tools.
+This limits us essentially to 1D, but allows to study attractive/focusing interactions ($w\leq 0$ in~\eqref{eq:intro HN}) that do not make sense grand-canonically.
+Indeed, the interactions are quartic in the particle number, and the kinetic energy quadratic.
+If the former are negative, they always dominate the latter for unbounded particle numbers.
+The attractive grand-canonical ensemble with a cut-off has been considered recently in~\cite{RouSoh-22,RouSoh-23} in a setting similar to ours but with rather different tools.
 We will build on the general variational approach of~\cite{LewNamRou-15,LewNamRou-17,LewNamRou-20} based on coherent states/quantum de Finetti theorems and Berezin-Lieb-type inequalities.
 The main new aspects we tackle are linked to

 $\bullet$ the definition of the Gibbs measure~\eqref{eq:intro Gibbs mass} conditioned on the $L^2$ mass and how it relates to many-body quantum mechanics.

 $\bullet$ the lack of Wick-type theorems for expectations in canonical ensembles (quantum or classical), which undermines many explicit calculations used in~\cite{LewNamRou-15,LewNamRou-17,LewNamRou-20} to tackle the non-interacting problem.